The historical Ponale Road with stunning views of Lake Garda’s shore

 Strada del Ponale is one of the most beautiful historical panoramic roads in Europe.
-With a length of 10km, it connects Riva del Garda and the Valle di Ledro, in Northern Italy.
-The road is completeley closed to vehicles since 1990.
+Located in the Province of Brescia, in the Lombardy region of northern Italy, the road is completely closed to motor vehicles since 1990.

 Pic: Gabriele Paris